kamil-nowocin/Test_Automation-automationpractice/README.md

 - *Chrome*
 - *Firefox*
 - *Opera*
+- *Safari*
 - *Internet Explorer*
-- *Safari*
 - *BrowserStack*
 ## FEATURES
+- Support for Allure Report
+- Support for Slack Bot
+- Support for Parallel Testing
+- Support for BrowserStack
 - Support for WebDriverManager
-- Support for Allure Report
+- Support for Fake & Mock data
 - Support for .xlsx files
-- Support for Fake & Mock data
-- Support for BrowserStack
-- Support for Parallel Testing
-- Support for custom Slack Bot
 ## HOW TO RUN TESTS
 There are multiple ways to run tests from this build.
 It all depends on what you want to do:
 1. Right click on `.feature` file, and Run -> This will run `.feature` file on default settings.